KrAsH-CoD3/Betking-VF-Autobet/README.md

 # Betking-VF-Autobet
-This repo bet on virtual football sport bet base on [Realnaps] prediction.
+This repo bet on Betking's virtual football using [Realnaps] prediction.

 [Realnaps]: <https://realnaps.com/>